Tips for How To Recover After Losing Your Job

 In this article, we review 10 steps you can take to recover after being fired and hopefully reduce the amount of time you spend unemployed.

-2. Learn if there are other opportunities for you with this employer
+2. Learn if there are other opportunities

 If you were fired due to budget cuts or downsizing and are happy at your company, your employer may be able to offer you a role in a different department.
 Alternatively, you could inquire with your employer about other opportunities within the company.

 For issues related to job performance or a lack of skills, you might consider asking if your employer would agree to hire you back upon professional improvement.

 Note that there may not be other opportunities for you at this company.
 If your employer responds with a “no,” it’s a best practice to respectfully accept their decision.

 3. Leave on good terms